Member state of the European Union: Withdrawal

 Prior to the Lisbon Treaty, there was no provision or procedure within any of the Treaties of the European Union for a member state to withdraw from the European Union or its predecessor organisations.
 The Lisbon Treaty changed this and included the first provision and procedure of a member state to leave the bloc.
 The procedure for a state to leave is outlined in TEU Article 50 which also makes clear that "Any Member State may decide to withdraw from the Union in accordance with its own constitutional requirements".
 Although it calls for a negotiated withdrawal between the seceding state and the rest of the EU, if no agreement is reached two years after the seceding state notifying of its intention to leave, it would cease to be subject to the treaties anyway (thus ensuring a right to unilateral withdrawal).
 There is no formal limit to how much time a member state can take between adopting a policy of withdrawal, and actually triggering Article 50.

 In a referendum in June 2016, the United Kingdom voted to withdraw from the EU.
 The UK government triggered Article 50 on 29 March 2017.
 After an extended period of negotiation and internal political debate the UK eventually withdrew from the EU on 31 January 2020.

 Prior to 2016, no member state had voted to withdraw.
 However, French Algeria, Greenland and Saint-Barthélemy did cease being part of the EU (or its predecessor) in 1962, 1985, and 2012, respectively, due to status changes.
 The situation of Greenland being outside the EU while still subject to an EU member state had been discussed as a template for the pro-EU regions of the UK remaining within the EU or its single market.

-Beyond the formal withdrawal of a member state, there are a number of independence movements such as Catalonia or Flanders which could result in a similar situation to Greenland.
+Beyond the formal withdrawal of a member state, there are a number of independence movements such as Catalonia or Flanders which could result in a situation similar to Greenland's.
 Were a territory of a member state to secede but wish to remain in the EU, some scholars claim it would need to reapply to join as if it were a new country applying from scratch.
 However, other studies claim internal enlargement is legally viable if, in case of a member state dissolution or secession, the resulting states are all considered successor states.
 There is also a European Citizens' Initiative that aims at guaranteeing the continuity of rights and obligations of the European citizens belonging to a new state arising from the democratic secession of a European Union member state.